|Read about how this offering is transforming lives!|

-Neighbors in Need (NIN) is a special mission offering of the UCC that supports ministries of justice and compassion throughout the United States.
+Neighbors in Need (NIN) is a special mission offering of the United Church of Christ that supports ministries of justice and compassion throughout the United States.
 One-third of NIN funds support the Council for American Indian Ministry(CAIM).
-Two-thirds of the offering is used by the UCC's Justice and Witness Ministries (JWM) to support a variety of justice initiatives, advocacy efforts, and direct service projects through grants.
+Two-thirds of this offering is used by the UCC's Justice and Witness Ministries (JWM) to support a variety of justice initiatives, advocacy efforts, and direct service projects through grants.
 Neighbors in Need grants are awarded to UCC churches and organizations doing justice work in their communities.
 These grants fund projects whose work ranges from direct service to community organizing and advocacy to address systemic injustice.
 This year, special consideration will be given to projects focusing on serving our immigrant neighbors and communities.

-Most UCC congregations will receive the NIN offering on October 6, 2013 as part of their World Communion Sunday observance. however, some local churches select another date.
+Most UCC congregations will receive the NIN offering on October 7, 2018 as part of their World Communion Sunday observance. however, some local churches select another date.
 NIN contributions can be made on-line at any time here.

 For Grant Recipients: